euler-xyz/euler-price-oracle/README.md

 > [!IMPORTANT]
 > Tests in `RedstoneCoreOracle.fork.t.sol` use the [`ffi`](https://book.getfoundry.sh/cheatcodes/ffi#ffi) cheatcode to invoke a script that retrieves Redstone update data.
 FFI mode is **not enabled by default** for safety reasons.
 To run the Redstone Fork tests set `ffi = true` in `foundry.toml`.

+## Contributing
+Euler Price Oracles is a [free and open-source](LICENSE) public good.
+We encourage you to engage and contribute, no matter how small!

+Feel free to [open](https://github.com/euler-xyz/euler-price-oracle/issues/new) a GitHub issue discussing your ideas.
+Submit testing- and documentation-related PRs to the `master` branch and changes that touch files under `src/` to the `experiments` branch.

+Here are a few ideas how you can improve Euler Price Oracles:

+### Research and Development
+ - Write an adapter for a new [oracle vendor](https://defillama.com/oracles/chain/Ethereum) or an AMM such as [Curve V2](https://resources.curve.fi/factory-pools/understanding-oracles/#exponential-moving-average) or [Pendle](https://docs.pendle.finance/Developers/Integration/HowToIntegratePtAndLpOracle).
+ - `getQuotes` returns bid/ask prices, however we are not aware of any oracle vendors that currently support them.
+Write an `IPriceOracle` wrapper that applies a price spread around a mid-point price.
+The spread could be dynamic based on proxy metrics such as liquidity, volume, (implied) volatility, correlation.
+We are highly interested in research towards this direction.
+ - ZK Coprocessors like [Axiom](https://www.axiom.xyz/) and [Lagrange](https://www.lagrange.dev/) allow you to [verifiably compute](https://blog.axiom.xyz/what-is-a-zk-coprocessor/) over historical blockchain state in ZK circuits.
+This unlocks a new design space for trust-minimized manipulation-resistant oracles.
+Write a proof-of-concept oracle using a ZK Coprocessor.
+Some ideas: an [implied volatility oracle](https://lambert-guillaume.medium.com/on-chain-volatility-and-uniswap-v3-d031b98143d1) based on Uniswap V3, a [median filtering oracle](https://github.com/euler-xyz/median-oracle) over an AMM.
+ - Write an `IPriceOracle` wrapper that implements a trustless circuit-breaker mechanism that detects failure conditions.
+Upon detection it could switch to another oracle or redeploy the adapter with different parameters.
+ - Write an alternative router to `EulerRouter` that supports more flexible configuration.
+ - Research whether a DEX aggregator API can be used as a pull-based price oracle and write a proof-of-concept adapter.
+ - Some oracle vendors are compatible with Chainlink's `AggregatorV3Interface` either directly or through a facade contract.
+Are they safe to use through `ChainlinkOracle` in this library?
+ - Write a sanity checking script that verifies an adapter is correctly configured by comparing the quote against a price API.
+ - Write a simulation script that generates a line plot comparing a given adapter's prices against a price API historically.

+### Security
+ - Expand the fork test suite to include more pairs and to historically backtest the adapter.
+ - Write fuzz and invariant tests using [echidna](https://github.com/crytic/echidna), [medusa](https://github.com/crytic/medusa), or [foundry](https://book.getfoundry.sh/forge/invariant-testing).
+ - Write formal verification tests using [Certora](https://docs.certora.com/en/latest/), [halmos](https://github.com/a16z/halmos), or [kontrol](https://github.com/runtimeverification/kontrol).
+ - `EulerRouter` can price ERC4626 shares to assets by calling [`convertToAssets`](https://eips.ethereum.org/EIPS/eip-4626#converttoassets).
+Which of the [currently live](https://erc4626.info/vaults/) vaults have a manipulation-resistant pricing function?
+ - With pull-based oracles users control the price update flow.
+What is an appropriate value for `maxStaleness` on Ethereum considering network delays and possible censorship?
+Are there ways `maxStaleness` can be safely reduced?
+ - Are these oracles readily usable on the various L2s or are there additional considerations that must be had?

+### Technical Documentation
+ - Write an smart contract integration guide for Euler Price Oracles.
+ - Write a frontend integration guide for fetching the price of pull-based oracles.
+ - Write or compile risk research for a vendor, detailing how it works, its failure modes and trust assumptions.

 ## Safety